 Module 2: Design of Ground‐Source Heat Pump Systems

 COMPLETED ON 12/1/20

 A Thirteen‐step design process, including instruction using provided software for Ground Heat Exchanger Sizing, Pump Calculations, AHRI test data corrections to design conditions, and more.
 Design for closed‐loop vertical ground heat exchanger and closed‐loop surface water heat exchanger connected to a commercial building.
 It is assumed that the attendee has gone through Module 1 or already has a basic understanding of GSHPs.
-CLICK HERE for details of what you’ll learn from Instructors Steve Kavanaugh and Tyler Harbeck.
+Instructors Steve Kavanaugh and Tyler Harbeck.